 Next to commission rates, being able to trade what you want is important.
 Capital One Investing provides its clients with Stock Trading, Options Trading and Mutual Funds while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, Charles Schwab boasts an offering of 5509 mutual funds compared to Capital One Investing's 1149 available funds.
 Commission free ETFs can also be valuable for customers, with Charles Schwab having the upper hand thanks to its 244 available commission free ETFs compared to Capital One Investing's offering of 0.

 Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Neither broker offers virtual trading.
 Taking a look at mobile trading, Both Charles Schwab and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Both Charles Schwab and Capital One Investing offer Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
 On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research, while Capital One Investing came up with none of these.

-Overall, Charles Schwab comes out on top with 4.50 stars over Capital One Investing's 3.00 stars.
+Overall, Charles Schwab takes the upper hand with 4.50 stars over Capital One Investing's 3.00 stars.